 Remember that you are under oath.
 If you did not answer a question accurately or made a mistake, correct it immediately.
 It’s better to correct a mistake or clarify yourself than to have the opposing attorney discover it and make an issue out of it.
 If you knowingly lie or make a false statement, you could face serious consequences, including a perjury charge.
 Honesty truly is the best policy.
 Just tell the truth.

 We hope you found these tips for testifying in court helpful.
-The attorneys at Varghese Summersett bring together more than 75 years of criminal law experience.
-Collectively, we have tried more than 500 criminal cases before Texas juries.
-All five of the firm’s partners are former prosecutors and three are also Board Certified in Criminal Law, the highest designation an attorney can reach.
-If you’re in need of a criminal defense attorney, give us a buzz at (817) 203-2220.
+The attorneys at Varghese Summersett bring together more than 100 years of criminal law experience.
+Collectively, we have tried more than 550 criminal cases before Texas juries.
+All of the firm’s partners are former prosecutors and four are also Board Certified in Criminal Law, the highest designation an attorney can reach.
+If you’re in need of a criminal defense attorney, give us a call at (817) 203-2220.